 Vulnerability assessment is a step-by-step process that involves scanning and detecting vulnerabilities in a system, followed by classifying and prioritizing them for remediation.
 An indispensable part of the vulnerability management process, it helps determine the next steps in remediating vulnerabilities and helps manage the time, effort, and resources needed to do this.

-We must remember that vulnerability assessment is a part of vulnerability management and not vulnerability management itself.
+We must remember that vulnerability assessment is part of vulnerability management, not vulnerability management itself.

 Read More: Vulnerability Assessment